pricees/pricees.github.com/_posts/2014-04-01-autoscaling-aws-with-netflixs-asgard.md

 ### My First Application ###

+There are two logical entities that Asgard refers to that have _no direct mapping_ to AWS: an application and a cluster.

 ## Conclusion ##

 My first experience with Asgard has given me the feeling that it is the